Intellisplash/moddable/documentation/network/network.md

 import {Client} from "websocket"
 ```

-The WebSocket client implementation is designed for sending and receiving small messages.
-It has the following limitations:
+The WebSocket client implementation supports sending and receiving messages up to 64K bytes in length.

-- Server close does not shut down client sockets.
-- No support for large websocket message types (>126 bytes per message).
-- Messages are not masked when sent.

 ### `constructor(dictionary)`